louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 {: #fig-join-fsm title="Receiver-side finite-state machine to listen to a flexicast flow"}

 Upon reception of the FC_STATE frame with the JOIN action, the source sends an FC_KEY frame, containing the TLS master secret that will be used to derive the set of keys necessary for the receiver to decrypt packets received on the flexicast flow.
-The frame also contains the first packet number that the receiver SHOULD receive with this key.
+The frame also contains the first packet number that the receiver MAY receive with this key.

 Once the receiver received the FC_KEY frame and its underlying multicast network is ready to receive packets on the flexicast flow, it sends an FC_STATE frame to the source with the LISTEN action.

-The Flexicast QUIC source SHOULD NOT consider the receiver as a full member of the flexicast flow before it has received an FC_STATE with the LISTEN action from the receiver.
+The Flexicast QUIC source SHOULD NOT consider the receiver as an active member of the flexicast flow before it has received an
+FC_STATE with the LISTEN action from the receiver.

 ## Underlying (multicast) network